Open Accessibility Menu

 • Improving health outcomes for our community

-• Aid in the management of chronic health conditions for high risk patients
+• The management of chronic health conditions for high risk patients

 How does the MIH program work?

-• A Transitional Care Nurse will work along side case management, Primary Care Physicians, EMS, and other community groups to identify patients who would benefit from the program (mainly frequent users of ED, EMS and those with a chronic medical condition such as CHF, COPD and Diabetes).
+• A transitional care nurse will work along side case management, primary care physicians, EMS, and community groups to identify patients who would benefit from the program (mainly frequent users of ED, EMS and those with a chronic medical condition such as CHF, COPD and diabetes).

 • The paramedic will complete a patient home assessment to establish physical, psychological, and psycho-social healthcare needs and risks that may have negative impacts on the patient's health.